Contact information

 DPhil Student

 Malia holds a Master of Science in Global Health and Population, with a concentration in Infectious Disease Epidemiology, from the Harvard T.H.
 Chan School of Public Health.
-Her master's thesis explored the serological and clinical evolution of Chagas disease patients in Bolivia after treatment with Benznidazole.
 She earned her Bachelor of Science in Biology, with a minor in Spanish, from the University of California, Los Angeles (UCLA).

-Malia is passionate about leveraging data-driven insights to inform policy and improve the equity and effectiveness of infectious disease programming, bringing a multidisciplinary approach to public health challenges.
+Malia is passionate about leveraging data-driven insights to inform policy and improve the equity and effectiveness of infectious disease programs, bringing a multidisciplinary approach to complex public health challenges.

 Recent publications